pegasus0069/aems_microgrids/README.md

 - **DC Bus Voltage chart**: a simulated voltage signal around the 600V nominal bus voltage, reacting to how well generation is tracking demand.
 ### Tab 2 — AI Scheduler Benchmarking
 - Three side-by-side bar charts comparing all 7 trained models on **RMSE**, **Accuracy %**, and **Latency**.
-- A summary line showing the winning model's exact accuracy, R², RMSE, and latency.
+- A summary line showing the best model's exact accuracy, R², RMSE, and latency.
 ### Tab 3 — Live Sensor & Signal Monitor
 - **11 individual scrolling charts**, one for every single signal wired into the Simulink model's input ports (see the table in §4) — Solar Irradiance, Wind Speed, Load Demand, Temperature, Relative Humidity, Surface Pressure, Battery SOC, Time Index, Season Index, Power Imbalance, and Previous Action — all updating every simulation step, in sync with Tab 1.
 The simulation runs automatically once the dashboard opens; you can switch tabs freely at any time without interrupting the live stream.
 Closing the dashboard window stops the simulation loop cleanly.